I build custom hardware and software, exploring interaction that is tangible, using homemade circuit boards, code, sound, and video.

 Audio-visual systems in openFrameworks

-Keiko Remote Rethinking the remote control, our group prototyped Keiko.
+Keiko is a remote control.
+Rethinking the remote control, our group prototyped Keiko.
 Our concept was chosen to be fabricated and was shown in design spaces, festivals, and galleries all over the world.

 –With Marisela Riveros and Frederico Andrade.